Kong koi: Anthropologically

+Reported sightings

 Luang Pu Waen Suciṇṇo (former abbot of Wat Doi Mae Pang, Chiang Mai province) said that when he traveled in the jungle in Khammouane, Laos, with Luang Pu Tue Ajala Thamฺmo, they fought with many Phi Kong Koi at night.
 He described the Phi Kong Koi as being shaped like children of about 13–14 years old.
 They were thin with a bulging belly, dark brown skin, dark hair, and a chubby nose.
-They were armed with a small crossbows or arrows and shouted "Koi".
+They were armed with small crossbows or arrows and shouted "Koi".
 Luang Pu Waen and fellow travelers were meditating, which protected them from the Phi Kong Koi.
 At dawn, the Phi Kong Koi surrendered and invited both of them to their home.

 Some have suggested, based on this story, that the Phi Kong Koi are really the Kha Ra Dae (ข่าระแด) an ethnic group.
 This indicates that in the above story, they were hunting and possibly killing intruding humans and taking the meat to eat.

-In the faith of Tai Dam people in Nong Sung district, Mukdahan province, they believe that Phi Kong Koi is a long-haired, very small (childlike) woman with a backwards foot.
+In the faith of Tai Dam in Nong Sung district, Mukdahan province, they believe that Phi Kong Koi is a long-haired, very small (childlike) woman with a backwards feet.
 They speak the opposite of reality.
+It is also believed that fish or valuables found along forest paths should not be taken, as they belong to Phi Kong Koi, who will come to reclaim them.

+The Karen have a different belief: the Phi Kong Koi is seen as a small, extremely agile, shrew-like creature with small, sharp teeth and fangs used to suck the blood of its prey for nourishment.
+Bulan Rantee, a well-known Thai adventure writer and nature enthusiast, has claimed that he once encountered what he believes was the Phi Kong Koi, The incident reportedly took place during a camping trip in the forested area of Bang Saphan Noi district, Prachuap Khiri Khan province.
+He had set up his tent near a creek, separated from the rest of his group.
+Late at night, he heard a repeated splashing sound, similar to someone or something walking in water, "splash... splash... splash...".
+Whenever he stepped out to investigate, the noise stopped.
+The same pattern occurred multiple times throughout the night, and at one point the sound resembled someone running through the water.
+He said he got up to investigate four times that night.
+He called out to his companions, but none of them woke up.
+On the final attempt, he used a flashlight to scan the area where the sound had come from, but saw nothing unusual, not even the slightest rustle of leaves, and no sign of glowing eyes from any animal.
+The next morning, when he told a local guide about what had happened, the guide simply said, "Looks like something found you," and let out a cunning laugh.
+He refused to give further details.